Brownhills

 Essie by Flora Pearce, Futura Publications, London 1988 - ISBN 0 7088 4049 3

-New Year’s Day 1913 and Essie sets out for Walsall and a job as kitchen maid.
+New Years Day 1913 and Essie sets out for Walsall and a job as kitchen maid.
 Just thirteen years old, she leaves her impoverished family and the Midlands mining village that has been her home without a backward glance.

 Set in HeathEnd - between Pelsall, Rushall and Shelfield - and also Walsall, Cannock Chase and Dorset.

-Five Fags A Day Published by Martin Secker & Warburg, London, 1956 - also reprinted in 1982 by Remploy, Leicester for Walsall Public Librarys.
+Warburg, London, 1956 - also reprinted in 1982 by Remploy,

-A Flame In My Heart
+A Flame In My Heart Published by Secker &

-Published by Secker & Warburg, London, 1958.
+Warburg, London, 1958.

-Published by Ronald Whiting & Wheaton, 1966.
+The Last Refuge Published by Ronald Whiting & Wheaton,

-The Face – an autobiography
+The Face an autobiography Published by Gentry

-Published by Gentry Books, London, 1972.
+Books, London, 1972.

 Five Fags A Day by John Petty.
 Published by Secker & Warburg.
 London.
 1956.
 Was also reprinted for Walsall Public Librarys.
 ISBN 07066-0919-0